 Business Development Consultant

-Shane Edwards is a Business Development Specialist at SOLitude, and is based out of the Hackettstown, New Jersey office.
-Shane is responsible for helping the team build relationships with new partners as well as maintaining already existing relationships with current customers.
+Shane Edwards is a business development specialist serving many of SOLitude’s Mid-Atlantic clients.
+He is responsible for helping the team build relationships with new partners as well as maintaining already existing relationships with current customers.

 Shane graduated from William Paterson University of New Jersey with a Bachelor of Science degree in Business Management.
 His start in sales began right out of business school, joining an organization in the tire industry in Boulder, Colorado where he was awarded sales person of the year in 2013.
 Prior to joining SOLitude, Shane worked in the corrugated packaging industry and spent over two years as a sales representative.
 His responsibilities included targeting and generating new business, as well as fostering healthy business relationships within the manufacturing industry around the northern New Jersey and Lehigh Valley territory.
 Shane was most recently a member of the Lehigh Valley Chamber of Commerce and stays involved with alumni programs at his business school.